SmithJGCardiff/SoftwareEngineeringQuiz/README.md

 ﻿# SoftwareEngineeringQuiz

-The add question page works, in the sense that you can add questions to a file things to do: \n
+The add question page works, in the sense that you can add questions to a file

-1. add images
+Images are saved locally once question is saved, database of questions can be viewed in test.py

+scrollbar and spacing are not ideal, basic ui improvements needed

+things to do:

+admin options page, so user can navigate back to it

-2. sort out topics and category
+sort out topics and categories

-3. update list of questions so they pull the current questions from the file